Magellan Guarantee Award

 Manage grant requirements through Blackboard, including completing the welcome quiz within one month of your award date.

 Register your project at the beginning of the semester that your grant starts, and re-register every semester you work on the project.

 Fulfill compliance requirements for projects involving human or animal subjects and/or research abroad.

-To get paid: submit your timesheets and iTAMS every week in a timely manner.
-See above for instructions.
+To get paid: submit your hours every week in a timely manner.
+This requires BOTH the Magellan Guarantee timesheets AND USC's Time/Labor Management System See above for instructions.

 Attend monthly program meetings and/or professional development workshops as directed.

 Present your research at Discover USC with a poster.
 Be sure to register by the deadline.